 The Pacific’s impressive landscape works in our favor.
 Much of the West is public land; some already protected as parks and wilderness, and the remainder a large repository amendable to more ecologically appropriate management.
 While the Pacific region will of course be subject to the effects of climate change—seeing lower snow packs, the loss of glaciers, warmer summers, and increased wildfires—the Pacific Northwest region is likely to serve as a climate refuge for biodiversity as species move north and upward in elevation.
 The relatively intact ecosystems and range of species make the Pacific Northwest a perfect ecological crucible for strategies designed to save as much biodiversity as possible by protecting and connecting fragmented habitat.

-Relying on Science-Based Connectivity to Protect the Pacific
+Relying on Science-Based Connectivity

 Over the course of the next several years Wildlands Network will employ simultaneous coordinated strategies integrating science, policy and organizing to identify, collaboratively create and implement on-the-ground, grassroots-supported campaigns that protect and develop connected landscapes.